PizzaLvr49/Nexus/README.md

 Nexus is a robust networking module for Roblox that provides type-strict, permission-based communication between server and clients.
 It offers features like message batching, rate limiting, and channel-based communication with fine-grained access control.

+> **Note:** Nexus automatically initializes itself when required, so you can start using its functions immediately without calling a setup function.

 ## Key Features

 - **Type-strict callbacks**: Ensures reliable communication with proper data types